shubhanshitiwari/shubhanshitiwari/README.md

 ---

 ### 🚀 About Me
-- I'm a 1st-year B.Tech.
+- I'm a 2nd-year B.Tech.
 (AIML) student at the School of Information Technology RGPV.
-- Passionate about Web Development.
+- Passionate about Web Development, Web3 Aspirant and Blockchain Enthusiast.
 - Looking to collaborate with other developers.
 - Learning more tools and technologies which are mentioned below to build big projects.